geaxgx/depthai_handface/examples/blender/README.md

 - Inspired by this video: [Blender 2.8 facial mocap using OpenCV and webcam](https://www.youtube.com/watch?v=O7nNO3FLkLU)
 - Using the Blender character [Vincent](https://studio.blender.org/characters/5718a967c379cf04929a4247/v1/).
 - The **Facemesh with Attention** model does not run very fast on the MyriadX (~10 fps, it would run faster on a CPU with the original tflite Mediapipe model), but the depth sensing capability of the OAK-D* is useful to easily replicate the global head location relative to the camera.
 - In this demo, I am not replicating the hand movements.
 That's something I would like to implement but I am currently not sure how to do it.
-Nevertheless, the real user hand is tracked and his hand orientation is used to drive the inclination of eyebrows:
+Nevertheless, the real user hand is tracked and his hand orientation is used to drive the inclination of the eyebrows:
 <p align="center"><img src="media/demo_eyebrows.webp" alt="Demo" width="500"/></p>

 - I am new to Blender and know only a little about this powerful tool, so I am confident there is a lot of room for improvement.